pxp-lang/trunk/README.md

 Installing this package will ask for a plugin named `pact-foundation/composer-downloads-plugin` is allowed to execute code.
 Answer **`y`** to this as it is responsible for downloading the appropriate binaries for your system.

-Once installed, consult the [Commands][#commands] section below and start using Trunk!
+Once installed, consult the [Commands](#commands) section below and start using Trunk!

 ## Commands